Oxymetaphoric/milestone_project_3/README.md

 ### Bug fixes

-1. while writing the profile page, I encountered a bug where the browser would autofill the new password box, I solved this by changing the type of input to text from password and processing it as a passwor
+1. while writing the profile page, I encountered a bug where the browser would autofill the new password box, I solved this by changing the type of input to text from password and processing it as a password
 2. while working on the Add Game functionality, I encountered a bug where the date would only validate if given in a specific format.
 I solved this by implementing a datepicker that submits to the from in the correct format
 3. getting the conditional checks to correctly display contextually relevent buttons
+4. during deployment I ran into an issue in which I was not able to get flask-migrate to function correctly during deployment to heroku, it led to a lot of inexplicable tracebacks and weird build errors.
+I believe the issue was something to do with the order in which flask-migrate was used, in that it seemed to be trying to access a table that didn't currently exist.
 -------------------------------
 --------------------------------
 --------------------------------